WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Methods

 \subsection{Weather Background Editing}

+To support multiple editing styles, we develop a unified adapter to finetune the diffusion model and further enhance the results through semantically conditioned inputs.
+Additionally, we introduce a novel Temporal-View Attention mechanism to ensure consistency in the edited results.

 \textbf{All-in-one Adapter.} Existing diffusion-based methods often suffer from scene deformations and excessive stylization, making them unsuitable for precise and realistic weather editing.
-While \cite{parmar2024one} achieves effective weather editing by fine-tuning separate models with multiple LoRA \cite{hu2022lora} adapters (shown in \cref{fig:Method_lora} (a)) for different styles, it requires multiple retraining steps, leading to inefficiencies in storage and training time.
+Although \cite{parmar2024one} achieves effective style editing by fine-tuning the models with multiple single-style LoRA \cite{hu2022lora} adapters (shown in Figure~\ref{fig:Method_lora} (a)), it requires training a separate model for each style, resulting in increased computational cost and limited flexibility.

-To address this, we propose an all-in-one LoRA adapter that injects multiple weather styles into a single model (as shown in \cref{fig:Method_lora} (b),), eliminating the need for training multiple ones.
+To address this, we develop an all-in-one LoRA adapter that injects multiple weather styles into a single model (as shown in Figure~\ref{fig:Method_lora} (b)), eliminating the need for training multiple ones.
 Let \( W_0 \in \mathbb{R}^{d \times k} \) be the pre-trained weights, \( x \) the input image, and \( i \) the weather style (\textit{e.g.}, snowy, rainy, foggy) specified by text prompt.
 Each style is associated with a low-rank matrix \( L_i \).
 The adapted model’s forward pass is then computed as \( h = W_0 x + L_i x \).

 Moreover, since weather effects depend on scene semantics (e.g., snow on trees, rain on roads), we enhance editing by conditioning the model on semantic segmentation maps.
 Given an input image \( x \) with its corresponding segmentation map \( M \), we encode the latent representation as \( \mathbf{z}_0 = \mathcal{E}(x, M) \).
 The model fine-tuning objective is then formulated as: